-The seemingly endless stretch of the golden sand is your perfect getaway to spend your day leisurely.
+While backpacking in Pattaya the seemingly endless stretch of the golden sand is your perfect getaway to spend your day leisurely.
 Try the seafood snacks from the walking food vendors or head to a beach shack or a restaurant on the road.
-A perfect alternative to the pattaya beach1
+A perfect alternative to the pattaya beach.

 3. Nong Nooch Village

-Pronounced as nung nut the huge park of Nong Nooch makes for a perfect day trip.
+Pronounced as nung nut the huge park of Nong Nooch makes for a perfect day trip from Pattaya.
 The park is spread over 600 acres the park includes several themed gardens, buildings which houses daily events , restaurants and hotels.